UWHustle/Efficiently-Searching-In-Memory-Sorted-Arrays/README.md

 ## How to use
 In our paper we used clang5 to compile our code and to replicate our experiments we provide the option to dowload and use the same version of clang.
-If you do not want to download and use clang you can use gcc.
+As an alternative you can use gcc.
++ The installation scripts are validated on Ubuntu 16.04 and 18.04

 ### Compilation with clang5
 1) Run the install script "install.sh", which will download clang5, openmp, python3 and pandas. clang5 will be downloaded inside this repo.
-2) Run "make" to produce the "searchbench" executable.
+2) Run "make clang5_searchbench" to produce the "searchbench" executable.

 ### Compilation with gcc
 1) Run the install script "install_noclang.sh", which will download openmp, python3 and pandas.
-2) Run "make searchbench_gcc" to produce the "searchbench" executable.
+2) Run "make" to produce the "searchbench" executable.
-3) When you use the "getTimes.py" script remember to invoke it as "getTimes.py gcc"
-+ The installation script is validated on Ubuntu 16.04 and 18.04

 ### Usage
 The "searchbench" execution expects one argument, a tsv file of